akb20/tmd-testing/memes/the-democratic-party-is-going-down-faster-than-bill-clintons-pants-in-an-arkansas-trailer-park-👖.md

 ---
-title: "The democratic party is going down faster than Bill Clinton's pants in an Arkansas trailer park  \U0001F456"
+title: "I did NOT have sexual relations in that place, that trailer park \U0001F484"
 date: 2019-08-06T07:31:58.164Z
 cover: /images/arkansas-trailer-park.jpg
 tags: